 The January Reading Challenge Winner is: Kathy Anderson!
 Check your email, or email me at Crystal (at) Crystal Caudill (dot) com to tell me where to ship it!

 (And don’t worry, if you participated and let me know what you read, but didn’t fill out the Rafflecopter thing.
 I manually added all entries into Rafflecopter so that the computer could randomly pick out the winner for me.)

 February’s theme is the American Revolution & War of 1812 (1760s to 1815).

 Now it’s time for the monthly ACFW New Releases!
 Check out what’s new and add your favorites to your TBR pile!

-January 2021 New Releases
+February 2021 New Releases